Implications of Narrow Spectra of Fast Radio Bursts: Narrow spectra of FRBs: observation and physical origin

-Assuming that the intrinsic spectrum is consistent with that of the curvature radiation, one approximately has $\alpha_l\simeq2/3$ and $\alpha_h\rightarrow\infty$ \citep[][]{Yang18,Yang23}.
-For a radio burst with $S/N\sim10$, the flux-threshold-dependent relative spectral bandwidth is predicted to be $\Delta\nu/\nu_0\simeq0.97$, which corresponds to a wide spectrum.
+For example, we assume that the intrinsic spectrum is due to the curvature radiation, then one approximately has $\alpha_l\simeq2/3$ and $\alpha_h\rightarrow\infty$ \citep[][]{Yang18,Yang23}.
 According to Eq.(\ref{SN2}), the relative spectral bandwidth for FWHM is $\Delta\nu/\nu_0\simeq0.65$.
-If the signal-to-noise ratio is relatively small with $S/N\sim5$, the flux-threshold-dependent relative spectral bandwidth would be $\Delta\nu/\nu_0\simeq0.91$ that appears narrower than that for $S/N\sim10$, but the relative spectral bandwidth for FWHM keeps unchanged.
-In particular, for FRB 20190711A with an extremely narrow FWHM spectral bandwidth of $\Delta\nu/\nu_0\sim0.05$ \citep{Kumar21b}, one has $(\alpha_l,\alpha_h)\gtrsim 14$, implying an extremely narrow intrinsic spectrum that should involve some special mechanisms, see the discussion in Section \ref{nspec}.
+In particular, for FRB 20190711A with an extremely narrow FWHM spectral bandwidth of $\Delta\nu/\nu_0\sim0.05$ \citep{Kumar21b}, one has $\min(\alpha_l,\alpha_h)\gtrsim 14$, implying an extremely narrow intrinsic spectrum that should involve some special mechanisms (that might be attributed intrinsic radiation mechanisms, coherent processes, radiative transfers, or interference processes), see the following discussions.

 In reality, the bandwidth $\Delta\nu_t$ of a radio telescope is usually narrow compared with the telescope's central frequency $\nu_{0,t}$, $\Delta\nu_t\ll\nu_{0,t}$.
 For example, the L band of FAST is from 1 GHz to 1.5 GHz, i.e., $\nu_{0,t}=1.25~{\rm GHz}$ and $\Delta\nu_t=0.5~{\rm GHz}$.
-Due to the limited telescope's bandwidth, many observed spectra of FRBs are usually incomplete.
-In particular, if the peak frequency of a radio burst is outside the telescope's bandwidth, the FWHM (or FWTM) bandwidth would become invalid to describe the intrinsic spectral shape, because the observed flux is peaked at one end of the telescope's band rather than the intrinsic peak frequency.
-In this case, the definition of the flux-threshold-dependent spectral bandwidth might be more meaningful in observation.

-If a radio burst is observable for a certain telescope, its emission must be in the telescope's bandwidth, leading to the following condition:
+Due to the limited telescope's bandwidth, many observed spectra of FRBs are often incomplete.
+If a radio burst is observable for a certain telescope, its emission must be within the telescope's bandwidth, leading to the following conditions: